Ecole Internationale Daniel Chalonge

 VALAGEAS (Inst. de Physique Théorique, Orme de Merisiers, CEA-Saclay, Gif-sur-Yvette, France)

-Perturbation theories for large-scale structures
+Perturbation approaches and halo models for large-scale structures and related issues

 And Other LECTURERS